 In 2017, Penguin Random House South Africa published Nicko, which heralded a shift in my career.
 These days, while I continue to freelance as a journalist and feature writer, I dedicate as much time as possible to creating fiction.

-In October 2019, I signed with literary agent Jessica Faust, who is the president and owner of BookEnds Literary Agency in New Jersey, USA and am currently working with her towards publication of my first full work of adult fiction.
-Watch this space.
+In October 2019, I signed with literary agent Jessica Faust of BookEnds Literary Agency in New Jersey, USA and am currently writing fiction, which is largely centred on the lives of strong, interesting women – most of whom love animals.

-When I’m not writing, I’m probably walking in the mountains with feisty Scottish terrier, Sophie, gorgeously great boerbul, Lily, and her smart-sometimes-silly Labrador X Allsorts friend, Molly – and my husband, of course!
+When I’m not writing, I’m probably walking in the mountains with live-wire Scottish terrier, Sophie, gorgeously great boerbul, Lily, and her smart-sometimes-silly Labrador X Allsorts friend, Molly – and my husband.